Muslims question whether girl’s killing was road rage

 “I just feel like there is more hesitation and a lot of other factors are taken into account,” such as whether the person was drunk or suffering mental problems, Chaudry said in an interview.

 The public defender’s office, which was appointed to represent Martinez Torres, declined to comment.

-Meanwhile, Muslim groups planned vigils around the country Tuesday to honor Hassanen.
-And her mosque, the All Dulles Area Muslim Society, announced plans for her funeral on Wednesday and encouraged people to come together and “respond to bad with good.”
+He could get up to 40 years in prison if convicted on the murder charge.

+Joshua Salaam, a chaplain at the ADAMS Center, said the community is struggling because Hassanen was beloved by so many and well-known for her kind spirit.

+“If nobody gave you a compliment, she gave you a compliment.
+And it wasn’t just Muslim youth” but the broader Reston community that she was connected to, he said.

-The mosque expressed optimism that law enforcement will determine the motive for the crime and added: “We request the community to not speculate on the motives and jump to conclusions.”
+The mosque expressed optimism that law enforcement will determine what motivated the crime and added: “We request the community to not speculate on the motives and jump to conclusions.”

 CAIR called on Muslim communities to increase security during the Muslim holy month of Ramadan in light of Hassanen’s slaying and other recent crimes.
 The attack on Hassanen came as she was on her way to a mosque for Ramadan.

-Note: This story has been corrected to fix the CAIR reference to American-Islamic, not Islamic-American.